IMPROVING RAIL LINKS

 Improved rail links are critical to the successful future of Gatwick Airport.

-More than 10 million people travel to and from Gatwick by rail every year.
-This is highest proportion of any major UK airport, and demand is growing.
-It actually takes less time to get to the City of London from Gatwick than Heathrow and Stansted.
-However, we believe that investment in our rail services has lagged behind that of other London and some international airports.
+With more than 10 million people travelling to and from Gatwick by rail every year, Gatwick has a higher proportion of rail travellers than any major UK airport, and demand is growing.
+It actually takes less time to get to the City of London from Gatwick than Heathrow or Stansted.

 Balancing the needs of air passengers and rail commuters is also key.
 The number of people travelling between Gatwick and London by rail could increase by 30% in eight years.
 In addition, the number of non-air passengers travelling on the same services could grow by 29%.
-With limited capacity on rail networks in the South East, no clear balance has been struck between Government, the train operators and Network Rail around catering for the needs of airport passengers and commuters.
-Without this, Gatwick cannot grow to support the UK economy’s demand for international connectivity.
+Gatwick will increase the cost efficiency in the rail industry by filling off-peak trains as well as providing passengers for trains operating in the opposite direction to peak commuter services.